Very successful people tend to be surprisingly ordinary.

 What it does mean however is that the role of management is somewhat different to what we think it is.
 Rather than management’s job being to “lead” or “control” or “pilot” a company – the visionary cliche we typically associate with the process – management’s true job is to listen to it, and follow it.

 Great founders are servants of their creations.
 They listen to what it “wants” to be, and adapt their policies accordingly.
 They know that this path is extremely unlikely to be the one they initially anticipated, or wanted to follow.
 Eventually however their vision and that of their company will synchronise, and accelerated growth will begin.
-That is brilliant management; where the “leadership” shaped themselves to their company, not their company to them.
+That is brilliant management; where the “leadership” shape themselves to their company, not their company to them.

 We can say then that the essential quality of good management, and good corporate governance, is humility.
 It is resisting the temptation to believe that you have the power to dictate how a business will operate, and what precisely it will become.

-This is why the greatest entrepreneurs don’t need to be the greatest thinkers, or strategists, or forecasters.
+This is why the greatest entrepreneurs don’t need to be the greatest thinkers, or business strategists, or forecasters.
 They just have to be flexible and responsive.
 And, at least at the start, a bit lucky.

 History will always celebrate the outliers; when a brilliant vision did indeed come to pass.
 When a plan did indeed prove to be perfectly predictive.
 But the fact that these are celebrated should prove just how rare they are.